 There are hotels and guest houses located at varying distances from the festival.
 The ones closest to Hellfest will obviously get booked up very quickly.

-You can find a selection of accomodation options near Hellfest, Clisson in on the interactive map below if you zoom in.
+You can find a selection of accommodation options near Hellfest, CLISSON in on the interactive map below.
+You can zoom in/out and drag.

 Wristbands and Entry

 Tip!
 You can collect your wristbands on the Thursday evening which will save time queuing the following day.